 Today, Dr. Pate makes her home in Rogers, Arkansas and since September of 2003 has had a growing private practice, Hope Dental Professionals (previously Pate Family Dentistry), a growing bilingual cosmetic and family practice in Bentonville, Arkansas.
-Her practice is unique because of the focus on the well being of the entire person.
+Her practice is unique because of the focus on the well-being of the entire person.
 Dr. Pate and her team truly care for each and every person that comes through the door.
 She is known for her gentle touch and is focused on each individual’s personal comfort.
-She is commited to helping her patients overcome any dental fears through her care.
-Dr Pate and her staff would only recommend the dental treatment they would give to their own family members.
-In addition to general dental services for adults and children, Dr. Pate offers cosmetic services, restorative dentistry, full mouth reconstruction, Invisalign (orthodontic treatment without brackets or wires), implant restorations, implant supported complete dentures and tempromandibular joint treatment (a frequent cause of chronic headaches).
+She is committed to helping her patients overcome any dental fears through her care.
+Dr. Pate and her staff would only recommend the dental treatment they would give to their own family members.
+In addition to general dental services for adults and children, Dr. Pate offers cosmetic services, restorative dentistry, full mouth reconstruction, Invisalign (orthodontic treatment without brackets or wires), implant restorations, implant-supported complete dentures, and temporomandibular joint treatment (a frequent cause of chronic headaches).
 She also is licensed by the State of Arkansas to perform Sedation Dentistry, which allows those with dental anxiety to fully relax.
-Dr Pate has a gentle nature about her and coupled with her confidence and caring, is able to provide a pleasant dental experience for her patients.
+Dr. Pate has a gentle nature about her and coupled with her confidence and caring, is able to provide a pleasant dental experience for her patients.
 It is easy to see from her years of volunteer dentistry that she places a very high value on providing service to humanity.

 Dr. Pate prides herself in being able to offer the highest quality care available and is a member of the American Dental Association, Arkansas State Dental Association, American Academy of Cosmetic Dentistry, American Academy of Clear Aligners and Dental Oral Conscious Sedation (DOCS).
 Dr. Pate stays current with the latest advancements in dentistry through continuing education.

 Dr. Pate met and married her husband, Eric, while he was serving in Honduras with World Gospel Outreach.
-Today the Pate’s, with their daughter Adriana and son Joshua, are members of Fellowship Bible Church of Rogers, Arkansas where they have been active in the Mosaic congregation.
+The Pate’s have two children, Adriana who is graduating from Kansas University and will pursue a career in Occupational Therapy, and Joshua who has begun college and wants to be a Film Director.
+They have been members of Fellowship Bible Church Mosaic Congregation for 20 years and are serving at Joppa House of Prayer in Rogers which they help get started 7 years ago.
 Dr. Pate enjoys playing tennis, while the whole family enjoys biking, boating, and spending quality time with one another.

 Dr. Yamileth “Yami” Pate and her team are excited that you have considered Hope Dental Professionals to treat your dental needs with that personal touch you deserve.
 We also, look forward to meeting your family and friends.